Raleigh Grifter

 The Raleigh Grifter is a children's bicycle manufactured and marketed between 1976 and early 1983 by the Raleigh Bicycle Company of Nottingham, England.
-It was the "must have" bicycle of its time and bridged a gap between the Raleigh Chopper and the Raleigh Burner models.
+It was the "must have" bicycle of its time and bridged a gap between the motorcycle-styled Raleigh Chopper and the Raleigh Burner BMX models.
 Its frame was very similar to the Raleigh Twenty Shopper bicycle, but with a front triangle which resembled an upside down Chopper frame.
 It was part of a range of age-specific bicycles and was positioned at the top of that range.
 The smallest in the range was the Raleigh Boxer with the Raleigh Strika in the middle.

-The Grifter was released six years before the first Raleigh BMX bike, and discontinued in 1983 after new models such as the XL and Super Grifter with more modern and visually attractive styling were introduced to keep interest in the range.
-However, BMX was so popular in the UK during the period that the Grifter was eventually discontinued in 1983.
+The Grifter was released six years before the first Raleigh BMX bike exploded on the market in 1982, and discontinued in 1983 after new models such as the XL and Super Grifter with more modern and visually attractive styling were introduced to keep interest in the range.

 As with its contemporary, the Raleigh Bomber, the Grifter has in recent years grown in stature in the enthusiasts/collectors circle.
 Original Mk1 examples are prized and in particular, "pre production" examples from the first half of 1976 together with the "end of line" special editions from 1983.